just-jeb/angular-builders/examples/append-webpack-plugins/README.md

 5. [Add BuildStampPlugin example plugin](build/BuildStampPlugin.js)

-6. `npm run build` Then look at the generated index.html it contains the build stamp:
+6. `npm run build` Then look at the generated `index.html` for the build stamp:

 ```
 ...